A Framework for Understanding Sources of Harm throughout the Machine Learning Life Cycle: Seven Sources of Harm in ML

-\citeauthor{buolamwini2018gender} \shortcite{buolamwini2018gender} point out the drastically worse performance of commercially-used facial analysis algorithms (performing tasks such as gender- or smiling- detection) on dark-skinned females.
-Looking at some common facial analysis benchmark datasets, it becomes apparent why such algorithms were considered appropriate for use -- just 7.4\% and 4.4\% of the images in benchmark datasets such as Adience and IJB-A are of dark-skinned female faces.
-Algorithms that underperform on this slice of the population therefore suffer quite little in their evaluation performance on these benchmarks.
-The algorithms' underperformance was likely due to representation bias in the training data, but the benchmarks failed to discover and penalize this.
-Since this study, other algorithms have been benchmarked on more balanced face datasets, changing the development process to encourage models that perform well across groups \cite{ryu2018inclusivefacenet}.
+\citet{buolamwini2018gender} point out the drastically worse performance of commercial facial analysis algorithms (performing tasks such as gender- or smiling- detection) on images of dark-skinned women.
+Images of dark-skinned women comprise only 7.4\% and 4.4\% of common benchmark datasets Adience and IJB-A, and thus benchmarking on them failed to discover and penalize underperformance on this part of the population.
+Since this study, other algorithms have been benchmarked on more balanced face datasets, changing the development process itself to encourage models that perform well across groups \citep{ryu2018inclusivefacenet}.